MonsieurCo/Pac_man_OCMAL/README.md

 # Pac_man_OCMAL
-this is a pac man game in ocaml for university
+this is a pac man game made in ocaml for university